 Watt also made other important discoveries and inventions.
 These included a copying machine and an improved production method for chlorine, a bleaching agent.

-After his fortune enabled him to retire, he pursued a wide variety of interests from improving oil lamps to measuring distances by telescopes.
+After his fortune enabled him to retire, he pursued a wide variety of interests from improving oil lamps to measuring distances with a telescope.